-The coronary artery calcification (CAC) score is a standard atherosclerotic marker (Greenland et al., 2018).
-CAC scoring is a test performed using computed tomography (CT) that measures the amount of calcium buildup within the walls of the heart's arteries and is an essential predictor of coronary heart disease.
+The coronary artery calcification (CAC) score is a marker of atherosclerotic disease (Greenland et al., 2018).
+CAC scoring is a test performed using computed tomography (CT) that measures the amount of calcium buildup within the walls of the coronary arteries and is an essential predictor of coronary heart disease.
 The leading cause of death in the United States is coronary heart disease, killing 659,000 people annually, and coronary heart disease is the third leading cause of mortality worldwide (Lloyd-Jones et al., 2010).